Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Charges can be dropped before court at several different stages.

-1) No-File or Rejection: After Arrest, Before Charges Are Filed
+1. No-File or Rejection: After Arrest, Before Charges Are Filed

-Common reasons prosecutors no-file or reject a case
+Common reasons prosecutors reject a case include:

 • Weak or conflicting evidence

-• Uncooperative complaining witness
+• Uncooperative witnesses

 • Identification problems